Systems Security Foundations for Agentic Computing: Open Research Problems

-One popular definition is that the agent/LLM should not follow any instructions that appear in the context window tagged as ``data''~\cite{greshake2023notwhatyouvesignedupfor,wallace2024instructionhierarchytrainingllms,chen2024struqdefendingpromptinjection, chen2025secalign,wu2025instructionalsegmentembeddingimproving,chen2025defendingpromptinjectiondefensivetokens}.
-This can be restrictive in many tasks, as one of the key benefits of agents is to act on new information to complete an (often underspecified) goal.
+One popular definition is that the agent/LLM should not follow any instructions that appear in the context window tagged as ``data''~\cite{greshake2023,wallace2024instruction,chen2025struq, chen2025secalign,wu2025instructionalsegmentembeddingimproving,chen2025defendingpromptinjectiondefensivetokens}.
+However, this definition might be too restrictive in various settings, as one of the key benefits of agents is their ability to act upon new information to complete an (often underspecified) goal.
 Learning to use an API and following web links based on information present in a web page are crucial to such adaptability, though they involve some form of following new instructions present in data.
-One option to introduce some flexibility into the instruction-following policy is to generalize the instruction-data separation and introduce ``trust layers,'' where system instructions are highest trust, user instructions are one level below, and instructions from tool data are even lower~\cite{wu2025instructionalsegmentembeddingimproving,wallace2024instructionhierarchytrainingllms,chen2025secalign}.
-If there is conflict of instructions, this priority is used to resolve.
-Unfortunately any nuanced policy requires the agent (or some additional tool) to correctly identify the new instructions inside the data.
+One option to introduce some flexibility into the instruction-following policy is to generalize the instruction-data separation and introduce ``trust layers,'' where system instructions have the highest level of trust, whereas user instructions are one level below, and instructions from tool data have the lowest trust level~\cite{wu2025instructionalsegmentembeddingimproving,wallace2024instruction,chen2025secalign}.
+If there is conflict of instructions, this priority is used to resolve it.
+Unfortunately, any nuanced policy requires the agent (or some additional tool) to explicitly and correctly identify the new instructions inside the data.

-These implementations do not offer security guarantees and, in this sense, are best effort.
-Attacks have been shown in the blackbox and white box setting~\cite{pandya2025iattentionbreakingfinetuning,wunderwuzzi2024breaking,nasr2025attackermovessecondstronger}, as one can trick the model into following instructions despite the fine-tuning to learn separators.
-Furthermore, with multi-modal becoming standard, instructions can appear in images, video, audio, not just text.
+These implementations do not offer security guarantees and, in this sense, are best effort heuristics.
+Attacks have been shown in the black-box and white-box setting~\cite{pandya2025iattentionbreakingfinetuning,wunderwuzzi2024breaking,nasr2025attackermovessecondstronger}, as one can trick the model into following instructions despite the fine-tuning to learn separators.
+Furthermore, with multi-modal becoming standard, instructions may appear not only in text, but also, in images, video, and audio.
 The past 10 years of adversarial machine learning has shown that ``continuous domain'' adversarial examples are easy to carry out~\cite{athalye2018obfuscatedgradientsfalsesense}.
 As a result, a probabilistic separation of instructions and data allows the attacker to employ an optimizer to easily find counter-examples to break the defense.